Loading…

 2. Prepare the surfaces

-Ensure that both the wood and concrete surfaces are clean, dry, and free from dust, debris, and any loose material.
-This will help create a strong bond.
+Ensure both surfaces are clean, dry, and free from dust.
 We recommend brushing the concrete with a fine brush like a painting brush to remove fine dust.

 3. Apply the adhesive